 How does the Common Reporting Standard impact me?

-Most customers will not need to do anything.
-The majority of our customers will be identified as UK resident for tax purposes in the UK and therefore not ‘reportable’.
-However, there will be some customers who based on the information we hold, we believe to be ‘reportable persons’ or ‘reportable entities’.
+Customers who are only tax resident in either Jersey, Guernsey or the Isle of Man and hold their accounts within the same jurisdiction where they are tax resident are likely not to need to do anything as they will be identified as resident for tax purposes in the Island where they live together with their account and therefore not a Reportable Person or Reportable Entity.
+However, there will be some customers who based on the information we hold, we believe to be Reportable Persons or Reportable Entities.

 Do I need to do anything?

-If you are affected by the CRS we may write to you asking you to either call us or to fill in a Tax Residency self-certification form.
-We will let you know what we need you to do.
+If you are affected by the CRS we may write to you asking you to fill in a Tax Residency Self-Certification form or call us to advise on missing information.

 What does the Common Reporting Standard mean for customers?

-Lloyds Bank is obliged to report to the local tax authority, the customers with a financial account who are tax resident in another participating jurisdiction.
-The local tax authority will then pass this information onto the participating jurisdiction where it has been established that the customers are resident for tax purposes.
+Lloyds Bank Corporate Markets Plc and its branches are obliged to report to the local tax authority the customers with a Financial Account who are tax resident in one Reportable Country but with Financial Accounts held in another.
+The local tax authority will then pass this information onto the Reportable Country where it has been established, or is believed due to information held, that the customers are resident for tax purposes.

 Where can I find out more about the CRS?